villejokela/vj-chat/README.md

 # vj-chat

-A chat .NET app that uses SignalR, Azure table storage and Simply injector.
+A chat .NET app that uses SignalR, Azure table storage and Simple injector.

 To deploy go to your local git repo and run (xxx is your azure conf)